-->

 Caddis

-Katie cannot live without her glasses from Caddis (so much so that she designed a pair with the brand in honor of her Going There tour!), and most of the brand’s styles have the option for blue light lenses.
-The Miklos is Katie’s go-to style because it’s bold without feeling too flashy.
-The thick frame compliments most faces but the variety of colors allows you to tone them down or amp them up.
+Katie cannot live without her glasses from Caddis (she even designed a pair with the brand in honor of her Going There tour), and most of the brand’s styles have the option for blue light lenses.
+The Miklos is Katie’s go-to because it’s bold without feeling too flashy, and the thick frame compliments most faces.

 Warby Parker York